What is a Condo? How to Buy or Invest in a Condominium?

 Do Condos Appreciate in Value?

-Historically, single-family homes have appreciated faster than condos because houses include land, which is typically the most valuable and appreciating component of real estate.
+Historically, single-family homes have appreciated faster than condos because houses include land.
+Since the land is typically the most valuable and appreciating component of real estate.

 In supply-constrained urban housing markets, where demand exceeds new construction, condos have sometimes delivered returns comparable to or even better than houses.
 However, the appreciation also depends on the location.
 That said, from 2014 to 2024, condos appreciated about 82.7% compared with roughly 87.3% for single‑family homes.